billysbilling/php-query/README.md

 phpQuery
 ========

-Copy of duvanmonsa/phpQuery, which under mysterious circumstances suddenly disappeared from the Internet.
+Copy of duvanmonsa/phpQuery with all parts removed which are not used in existing tests.